Sharing is caring!

 A Throwback to The Glamorous Era of Flying

-For those who miss the glamour associated with flying in the 60s, the TWA Hotel is a perfect fit.
+For those who miss the glamour associated with flying in the 60s, this lodging is a perfect fit.
 The TWA airline itself was founded in 1930 – just 27 years after the Wright Brothers piloted the first plane ever – reaching international prominence as the US’ second unofficial flag carrier after Pan Am.

 In the 50s, TWA expanded from domestic destinations to flights to Europe, the Middle East, and Asia, and was under the control of eccentric plane-obsessed billionaire Howard Hughes.
 The airline kept expanding in reach and prestige throughout the 60s and 70s before it started its slow decline.